Feeding Bees in Winter

 Cold and Moisture

-The U.S. Bee Informed Survey of wintering hives (the only large scale North American winter survival survey) showed that only 3 conditions determined winter survival success and they were adequate food, strong colonies (equalization or combining hives) and ventilation (moisture reduction).
+A U.S. Bee Informed Survey of wintering hives (the only large scale North American winter survival survey) showed that 3 conditions determined winter survival success and they were adequate food, strong colonies (equalization or combining hives) and ventilation (moisture reduction).

 The survey is extensive and includes the results for geographic region, all types of pest and disease management, feeding and winter preparation.
 The Bee Informed Survey 2016 - 2017

 Wrapping and insulation showed no benefit but I think that depends on where you live.
 If you live in cold northern climates like Winterpeg either you wrap and insulate or you bring the girls inside.
 40 below is 40 below.
 While insulation is not traditionally necessary in Vancouver (we have a mild winter climate and rarely get much below freezing) I know some that do with good results.
 Insulation could be counter productive by keeping the heat out and preventing the hive from warming up by the sun (Sun in Vancouver in winter?).
-However, insulation under the outer cover is effective at minimizing the temperature difference and resulting condensation between the outside and inner hive (With half inch R5 insulation no moisture and mold, without both).
+A study of hive insulation showed the benefits of reduced food consumption and colony mortality.
+This makes sense as the thickness of a standard modern wood hive does not provide the shelter from the cold provided by a natural tree cavity.
+Insulation under the outer cover is effective at minimizing the temperature difference and resulting condensation between the outside and inner hive (With half inch R5 insulation no moisture and mold, without both).
 I would recommend insulation for those with smaller winter clusters (soccer ball size or less) which may have difficulty generating enough heat during our cold spells (- 10 C.).
 Some local beekeepers wrap their hives with black roofing paper to prevent wind penetration and to help absorb the heat (Black objects absorb more heat).
 It may be helpful but an argument against this is that the girls take care of wind penetration with use of propolis and do we want a warmer hive in the winter?
 Warmer means more active bees and more food consumption.
 For us wrapping in March may be a good option as we have lots of blossoms (Willow, forsythia, flowering cherry, bulbs ...) but marginal foraging temperatures.
 Wrapping would warm the hives and get the girls flying earlier in the day increasing their pollen and nectar intake and stimulate egg laying.
 This winter with a prolonged forecast of -12 Celsius (10 Fahrenheit) I insulated and wrapped the hives.
 Over the 2 week period we had cold temps and high winds.
 Sunny and 6 Celsius (43 Fahrenheit) today I checked the hives and all were well and active with lots of cleansing flights (poop breaks) and house cleaning (removing dead bees).
 One particularly strong 8 frame cluster came to greet me in an unfriendly manner when I added the candy board.

 Temperature difference on black and white surface